Can You Freeze Cream Cheese?

 Can You Freeze Cream Cheese Frosting?

-You can freeze cream cheese frosting for up to 3 months because of its high fat content.
-For optimal freshness, ensure the cream cheese frosting is stored in an airtight container or freezer bag.
+Because of its high-fat content, you can freeze cream cheese frosting for up to 3 months.
+Ensure the cream cheese frosting is stored in an airtight container or freezer bag for optimal freshness.
 Any air that gets in creates moisture, which can cause freezer burn.
-Once ready to defrost, thaw out the cream cheese frosting in the refrigerator overnight.
-Do not microwave it as the cream cheese frosting will no longer be the texture and consistency you expect for a frosting.
+Once ready to defrost, thaw the cream cheese frosting in the refrigerator overnight.
+Do not microwave it, as the cream cheese frosting will no longer be the texture and consistency you expect for a frosting.

 Can You Freeze Cream Cheese Dip?

-Now that you know how to freeze cream cheese, you can take advantage of grocery store sales and stock up.
+Now that you know the answer to "Can you freeze cream cheese?", you can take advantage of grocery store sales and stock up.
 Use this helpful guide to freezing cream cheese to ensure it stays fresh and freezer burn-free.